094459/newsletter-oss-projects/README.md

 **awskillswitch**

 [awskillswitch](https://aws-oss.beachgeek.co.uk/3gr) is an open sourced tool from Jeffrey Lyon that is worth checking out.
 AWS Kill Switch is a Lambda function (and proof of concept client) that an organisation can implement in a dedicated "Security" account to give their security engineers the ability to delete IAM roles or apply a highly restrictive service control policy (SCP) on any account in their organisation.
 Make sure you check out the README for full details, but this looks like it might be one of those tools that are useful to have in the back pocket in times of need. (#181)

+**cedar-antlr-grammar**

+[cedar-antlr-grammar](https://aws-oss.beachgeek.co.uk/3n0) - ANTLR (ANother Tool for Language Recognition) is a powerful parser generator for reading, processing, executing, or translating structured text or binary files.
+It's widely used to build languages, tools, and frameworks.
+From a grammar, ANTLR generates a parser that can build and walk parse trees.
+AWS Hero Ian Mckay has created one for Cedar. (#188)

 **s3-presignedurl-staticips-endpoint-with-cdk**